modxorg/Docs/en/extending-modx/getting-started/tutorial/index.md

 ## The Model

 So, you're probably asking, Where is the list of table names to object names map?
 It can be found in "core/model/schema/modx.mysql.schema.xml".
-(You'll note the 'mysql' - yes, this means that MODx will in the near future support other databases) From there you can view an XML representation of all the MODx DB tables.
+(You'll note the 'mysql' - yes, this means that MODX will in the near future support other databases) From there you can view an XML representation of all the MODX DB tables.

 For example, modChunk: